tinkernerd/BibleVault/Scripture/46 - 1 Corinthians/1Cor 1.md

 He will also keep you firm to the end, so that you will be blameless on the day of our Lord Jesus Christ.

 ###### 9
-God is faithful, who has called you into fellowship with his Son, Jesus Christ our Lord. ## A Church Divided Over Leaders
+God is faithful, who has called you into fellowship with his Son, Jesus Christ our Lord.
+## A Church Divided Over Leaders

 ###### 10
-I appeal to you, brothers and sisters, in the name of our Lord Jesus Christ, that all of you agree with one another in what you say and that there be no divisions among you, but that you be perfectly united in mind and thought.
+I appeal to you, brothers and sisters,[^1] in the name of our Lord Jesus Christ, that all of you agree with one another in what you say and that there be no divisions among you, but that you be perfectly united in mind and thought.

 ###### 11
 My brothers and sisters, some from Chloe's household have informed me that there are quarrels among you.

 ###### 12
-What I mean is this: One of you says, "I follow Paul"; another, "I follow Apollos"; another, "I follow Cephas"; still another, "I follow Christ."
+What I mean is this: One of you says, "I follow Paul"; another, "I follow Apollos"; another, "I follow Cephas[^2]"; still another, "I follow Christ."

 ###### 13
 Is Christ divided?
 Was Paul crucified for you?
 Were you baptized in the name of Paul?